near/near-sandbox-js/README.md

   by default it is running on `http:/127.0.0.1:3030`

-* Stop the sandox node
+* Stop the sandox node.
+Once you're finished using the sandbox node you can stop it by using <kbd>Ctrl</kbd><kbd>C</kbd>.
+To clean up the data it generates:

       rm -rf /tmp/near-sandbox